 Home to the magnificent Niagara Falls, the Niagara River is one of the most famous rivers in Ontario.
 The river travels through Canada to New York.
 It is also responsible for connecting Lake Erie to Lake Ontario.

-The river traverses through the vast region.
-The corridor of Niagara River is packed with beautiful landscapes, gorges, and waterfalls.
-Apart from Niagara Falls, the river also has stunning waterfalls Like American Falls and Bridal Veil Falls.
+Apart from Niagara Falls, the river has stunning waterfalls, Like American Falls and Bridal Veil Falls.
 The place is a popular hub for recreational activities.
 It is crowded by millions of people every year.

 The Grand River is one of the most remarkable rivers in Ontario.
 The river is called Canadian heritage due to its historical and cultural significance.